timtimkaaa/MyObsidianRepoo/Projects in Progress/GUX Grocery locator/Personas.md

 **Age:** 29
 **Pronouns:** she/her
-**Location:** Ursynów, Warsaw (large Carrefour Hypermarket in Galeria Ursynów is closest)
+**Location:** Warsaw (large Auchan Hypermarket is closest)
-**Life situation:** Lives with her partner in a 2-room rented flat.
-Works full-time in marketing at a multinational company near Mokotów.
+**Life situation:** Lives with her partner in a 2-room rented apartment.
+Works full-time in marketing at a multinational company..
 **Household:** Dual-income, no kids.
 Shares shopping responsibilities with partner but usually does the big weekly trip.
 **Budget sensitivity:** Medium — values quality and speed over chasing small discounts.